puresight/puresight.github.io/tech/_posts/2016-05-05-meetup-calendar.md

 6. In the leftmost column, click the down-arrow menu button to the right of "Other Calendars," and select "Add by URL."
 7. Paste the URL you got from Meetup.com to add.

-Integration between companies' services is always fragile;
+Caveat: Integration between companies' services is always fragile;
-because when they're competing against each other there is no incentive to make that easy on you.
+because when they're competing against each other, there is no incentive to make that easy on you.

 Sync your phone, then test it.
 Works for me today!
 I hope it helps you, too.
-So you'll attend the meetups you signed up for, leaving in time for them to arrive early.
+So you'll attend the meetups you signed up for, leaving in time for them to be there comfortably.